Keywords

 In contrast, most food vendors in the Bibiani Municipality contaminated foods through improper processing, preservation, and services, such as improper refrigeration, prolonged handling, and inadequate reheating of cooked food.12 Most food vendors along the streets and markets of Bibiani do not adhere to the food hygiene practices.
 Even more concerning is the fact that food vendors frequently violate the most basic sanitary and hygienic standards for food safety on the streets of Bibiani municipality.
 Poor food hygiene practices can cause foodborne diseases, such as cholera, typhoid fever, diarrhea, vomiting, and even death.
 Therefore, this study aimed to ascertain the factors that influence food safety and hygiene practices among food vendors in the Bibiani Municipality.

 This cross-sectional study was conducted among street food vendors on the main streets and markets of the Bibiani-Anwhiaso-Bekwai Municipality.
-This design may be useful for this study by allowing participants to observe in a natural and unchanged environment at a particular time.
+This design may be useful for this study by allowing participants to be observed in a natural and unchanged environment at a particular time.

 A quota sampling technique was employed to select 152 respondents for the study.
 The Municipality was stratified into three groups: Bibiani, Anwhiaso, and Bekwai.
 The proportion of each subdistrict in the municipality was based on the population size of the subdistricts.
 The estimated population of food vendors, 152, was divided among the three sub-districts Bibiani, 68 (45%); Anwhiaso, 31 (20%); and Bekwai, 53 (35%).
-A simple random sampling method was employed to select the population of interest for interviews.
+A simple random sampling method was employed to select the population of interest for interviews within each stratum.
+An updated list of all registered and known food vendors in each sub-district was obtained from the Municipal Environmental Health Unit and served as the sampling frame.
+Each vendor on the list was assigned a unique identification number.
+The actual selection of respondents within each stratum was carried out using the lottery method to ensure that every vendor had an equal chance of being selected.
+In this process, the identification numbers were written on uniform slips of paper, which were then folded and thoroughly mixed in a container.
+The required number of slips, corresponding to the quota for each sub-district, was drawn one at a time by the research team.
+If a selected vendor was unavailable after several attempts or declined participation, an additional slip was randomly drawn from the remaining pool to replace the respondent.
+This procedure maintained both randomness and representativeness within each stratum.

 Where n = required sample size